 - Office spaces, computers, internet access

 - Payment for workers

-- App store fees
+- App or online store fees

 When you calculate your profit, you will write down your estimated operating costs for the entire year.
 For example, let’s say you have two people working at your company, and you pay them $10/hour.
 Each week they work for 20 hours, and they work 50 weeks out of the year.